Beyondactivismo/Beyondactivismo/README.md

 ![captura de pantalla 2018-04-14 a las 5 36 52 p m](https://user-images.githubusercontent.com/32823481/38769888-7f244cea-400a-11e8-80a7-293dc415c086.png)
-_Trying to understand people from different cultures, religions, and countries have in common through their activism and explore how can they help each other, is an amazing but difficult task.
-With that in mind we are working on an open project that tries to connect and share the histories & experiences of human rights activists, in attractive and creatives ways delivering the content in different languages._
+_Trying to understand what people from different cultures, religions, and countries have in common through their activism, and exploring how can they help each other, is an amazing but difficult task.
+With that in mind we are working on an open project that tries to connect and share the histories & experiences of human rights activists, delivering the content in different languages, in attractive and creative ways._

 # Welcome

 Hi!
 Welcome to Beyond Activismo!

-Thank you very much  for visiting us, we are very happy to share information about the project, and also to have the possibility of inviting you to be part of this community.
+Thank you very much  for visiting us, we are very happy to share information about the project, and to have the possibility of inviting you to be part of this community.

 If you want you can jump straight to one of the sections below, or just scroll down to find out more :smiley: